• Skip to primary navigation

 ROAR Academy

 ROAR Academy is a rigorous and intensive two-week summer program for advanced high school students in California who have demonstrated an aptitude for academic and professional careers in STEM subjects.
 Academy participants will explore engineering as a career path and receive an in-depth, interactive overview of undergraduate engineering majors, programming, hardware and software design.
+The ROAR Academy is run by the FHL Vive Center for Enhanced Reality.

 Bay Area Teen Science

 Bay Area Teen Science (B.A.T.S.) serves as a portal to Science, Technology, Engineering, and Math (STEM) opportunities for all San Francisco Bay Area teenagers.
-It’s also a community of professionals who provide STEM programming for Bay Area teenage youth after school and in other out-of-school time settings.
+It’s also a community of professionals who provide STEM programming for Bay Area teenage youth after school and in other out-of-school settings.
 B.A.T.S. promotes learning, career building, collaborating, and networking for both audiences.
-Teens can sign up for the B.A.T.S. teen newsletter and educators can join the educator listserv.
+Teens can sign up for the B.A.T.S. teen newsletter, and educators can join the educator listserv.

 Berkeley Engineering-affiliated programs